partha-bro/study-repo/ubuntu/README.md

     It provides the previous command list in list manner

     $ history
+	$ !<number>
+	$ history -c  			// delete all commands
+	$ history -d <number>  	// delete specific number of command
+	$ <space><command>		// this command will not save in history

+	NOTE: If you want to save command in history with proper time then

+		$ HISTTIMEFORMAT="%d/%m/%y %T "
+		$ history >> history.txt
+		Now all entered command in time format and save to file

 ### How to check prev command and how to directly run that command?